There are 5 dumb SEO mistakes that you’re probably making right now…

 Because people think that:

-About a year ago, one of my high-ranking money sites was plastered with Adsense blocks above the fold.
+A few years ago, one of my high-ranking niche sites was plastered with Adsense blocks above the fold.

 I looked something like this:

 Sure, my CTR was pretty good…but (as you can see) the site looked absolutely hideous.

 One day I decided to redesign the site so it looked legit…